atrithakar/project_cul/readme.md

 CUL is a command-line utility for the C/C++ programming language that simplifies the downloading and management of external modules (header files).

-Inspired by Python's pip and NodeJS's npm, the goal of CUL is to provide an efficient and user-friendly way to manage project-specific header files, making them easier to download, update, and organize.
+**Inspired by Python's pip and NodeJS's npm**, the goal of CUL is to provide an efficient and user-friendly way to manage project-specific header files, making them easier to download, update, and organize.

-CUL is not just a **standalone project**—it is **a part of a larger vision** to create a **complete ecosystem** for **C/C++ development.** Once CUL reaches a stable state with all planned features, the next phase will begin: building a modular ecosystem that enhances the way developers manage dependencies, build projects, and streamline development in C/C++.

-The modules are stored in a separate repository along with the code of the backend file server, which can be accessed here: [CUL Backend](https://github.com/atrithakar/cul_backend_fastapi_mongodb).
+The code for CUL's Backend can be accessed here: [CUL Backend](https://github.com/atrithakar/cul_backend_fastapi_mongodb).

 ## Why Choose CUL Over Other Package Managers?
 Most C/C++ package managers are **either too complex or too limited**. **CUL is here to change that!**